 Try to get back to Heathrow Airport at least 2 hours before your flight.

 We arrived back at the airport about three hours early, just in case.
 This was far too much time, in reality, as we still spent much of it waiting around in the airport lounge.
+(You can wait and eat free food in the London Heathrow Airport lounge too with the Capital One Venture X credit card!)

 Other Posts to Help You Plan Your Trip to England